domarey/leetcode/solutions/2859. Sum of Values at Indices With K Set Bits/README.md

 - `0 <= Node.val <= 10^4`
 - The height of the n-ary tree is less than or equal to `1000`.

-# Solution explanation
-### sol-recursive.py
-Traverse the tree recursively
-### sol-iterative.py
-For the iterative solution, we can use a stack:
-- push the root;
-- repeat until the stack is not empty:
-    - pop the first element of the stack;
-    - push all its childen in reverse order.